 15. Joe’s Cave (15ft – 45ft)

 A fantastic summer location off West Dog.
-Described as diving the world famous Baths , huge boulders which can be explored.
+Described as diving the world famous Baths, this site offers huge boulders which can be explored.
 At the end of the dive, shallow up into 20ft of water and enter Joe’s Cave which will take you under the island to a large school of glassy sweepers.
-As you turn to exit, the Caribbean sun pours into the cave reflecting off all the fish leaving you an image you will never forget.
+As you turn to exit, the Caribbean sun pours into the cave reflecting off all of the fish, leaving you with an image you will never forget.

 16. Flintstones (40ft – 65ft)

-Named after the famous Bedrock in the popular movie “The Flintstones”.
-This site will see you navigate through interestingly shapes boulders with nurse sharks and the occasional eagle ray passing in the deep.
+Named after the famous Bedrock in the popular movie “The Flintstones.”
+As you navigate through interestingly shaped boulders, nurse sharks and the occasional eagle ray pass in the deep.

-About 35 minutes away, this island is home to some unique dive sites.
-Being exposed to rougher sea conditions you will find some deep cut out coral canyons and step like reefs with giant coral formations.
+About 35 minutes away from our dive shop, this island is home to some unique dive sites.
+Being exposed to rougher sea conditions, you will find some deep cut out coral canyons and step like reefs with giant coral formations.

 17. Alice In Wonderland (55ft – 70ft)

 Feel like Alice in Wonderland when she talks to the smoking caterpillar in the mushroom field.
-The coral structure is huge and you can become lost in the nooks and crannies.
-This site can be very rolly on the surface due to its exposure from the ocean which gives you the chance of seeing some more elusive creatures such as reef sharks and the occasional oceanic trigger fish.
+Get lost in the nooks and crannies of the massive coral structure that inhabits this dive site.
+Due to it’s exposure to the ocean, Alice in Wonderland can be very rolly on the surface, but it also gives you the chance of seeing some more elusive creatures such as reef sharks and the occasional oceanic trigger fish.

 18. Ginger Steps (35ft – 85ft)

-Offering protection from the northern swell in the winter this island has a lot of great diving to offer.
+Offering protection from the northern swell in the winter, Cooper Island has a lot of great diving to offer.
 About 35-40 minutes away you will find shallower reefs, wrecks, an abundance of marine life and some of the largest pillars in the British Virgin Islands.